mmprotest/villani-code/README.md

 A smaller local model should not be dismissed as weak just because it is small.
 In the right runtime, it can perform in the same band as much larger flagship coding-agent stacks.

-## Previous same-model runtime comparison
+## Qwen3.5 9B same-model runtime comparison

 Villani Code was also tested against Claude Code using the same model: **Qwen3.5 9B**.